les-traducteurs-agiles/les-traducteurs-agiles.github.io/_posts/2015-07-15-il-ne-s-agit-pas-juste-de-se-tenir-debout.markdown

 [Have each team member **Take a Card** to determine which order to speak](http://www.robbyonrails.com/articles/2006/05/29/the-daily-stand-up-part-2) .
 Imagine a stack of cards, each of which has a number on it.
 As each team member comes to the meeting, they can select a card which then tells them what order to speak in.

 [Chaque membre de l'équipe **prend une carte** pour déterminer dans quel ordre parler](http://www.robbyonrails.com/articles/2006/05/29/the-daily-stand-up-part-2).
 Imaginez une pile de cartes, chacune porte un numéro.
-Au fur et à mesure que chaque membre de l'équipe arrive, il prend une carte qui lui indique alors dans ordre il devra parler.
+Au fur et à mesure que chaque membre de l'équipe arrive, il prend une carte qui lui indique alors dans l'ordre dans lequel il devra parler.

 ### Walk the Board